U.S. television productions stalled in Vancouver by bottleneck in COVID-19 testing | CBC News

 U.S. television productions stalled in Vancouver by bottleneck in COVID-19 testing

-A number of television productions have been paused just as they were ramping back up in Vancouver due to a backlog in COVID-19 testing, CBC has confirmed.
+A backlog of COVID-19 testing has paused U.S. television productions across Vancouver, just as they were ramping back up, CBC News has confirmed.

-The news first broke in Variety Magazine and Hollywood Reporter, which cited the test processing lag as affecting at least 11 U.S. network series produced by CBS, Warner Brothers, Disney and ABC.

-The CBC hasn't independently confirmed stoppages or issues at all of the series mentioned in the reports, but independently confirmed that The Mysterious Benedict Society, Big Sky, Mighty Ducks and A Million Little Things are all on hiatus, and nobody is sure for how long until test results are resumed and they can restart.
+The Mysterious Benedict Society, Big Sky, Mighty Ducks and A Million Little Things are on hiatus, and nobody who spoke to CBC was sure when they could restart.

-There are hopes some may be back to work as early as Thursday.

-CBC also confirmed that testing turnaround times are a week or longer, when many union contracts for film workers specify test results must be made available within 72 hours.
+In total, at least 11 U.S. network series — produced by CBS, Warner Brothers, Disney and ABC — are on hold according to the trade publications Variety and the Hollywood Reporter, where the story was first reported.

+Those stoppages reportedly include Batwoman, Charmed, Nancy Drew, Riverdale, The Flash, Supergirl and DC Legends of Tomorrow.

 Netflix's Maid and ABC's The Good Doctor, may also be affected.

-But for now, if testing becomes overwhelmed by health ministry demands, any private non-emergency testing gets less priority.

-Production staff said that, in many cases, film-worker unions require people on set to be tested two to three times a week — and tests must be returned within 72 hours.
+The productions are required, under union contracts, to test all cast and crew two to three times a week, and to have the results within 72 hours.
+They're currently taking a week or longer, CBC News confirmed.

+That's some 20,000 to 32,000 tests per week, which must be done at an accredited private lab at the production's expense.

-That's a problem in the Lower Mainland, where the main accredited diagnostic testing lab — LifeLabs — is becoming overwhelmed as ministry-contracted COVID-19 testing increases.
+That's a problem in the Lower Mainland, where the main lab — LifeLabs — is becoming overwhelmed by tests sent by the province, which uses private labs when its own testing capacity is exceeded.

-The television industry shoots alone could require an estimated 20,000 to 32,000 tests a week to continue production — and with more demand coming from restarted workplaces and schools — private industry testing gets pushed to the back of the line, sources said.

-The private industry tests are entirely separate from the tests done by the ministry and do not affect provincial testing capacity, but there's limited overlap, as they both employ LifeLabs, in many cases, to do the work.

-Creative B.C said that it is working with the government to address the situation.
+Creative B.C., an independent non-profit group that supports film, television, music and publishing, said that it is working with the government to address the situation.

 "We understand there are challenges with testing capacity and parties are working to manage the volume.
 We understand the situation is temporary," wrote Karin Watson, director of business operations for Creative B.C.

-A union spokesperson said that the hope is that the situation is temporary and testing will be returned to a 48-hour turnaround soon, but it's unclear how that will be achieved.
+A spokesperson for the International Alliance of Theatrical Stage Employees, said that the hope is that the situation is temporary and testing will be returned to a 48-hour turnaround soon, but it's unclear how that will be achieved.

 According to a 2012 report that explored the "overburdened" lab system in the province, there has long been a lack of capacity and a call from the medical community to ensure multiple private laboratories, as opposed to a single provider.